rendely/phase-3-project-CLI/README.md

 trippy trip [OPTIONS] COMMAND [ARGS]...
 Commands:
-  add              Creates a new trip add-location     Ads a location to a trip get-all          Gets all trips remove           Remove a trip remove-location  Removes a location from a trip
+  add              Creates a new trip add-location     Adds a location to a trip get-all          Gets all trips get-locations    Gets the locations belonging to a trip remove           Removes a trip remove-location  Removes a location from a trip
 ```